lexicalunit/multi-wrap-guide/README.md

 - More spec test coverage.
 - Up-to-date screenshots.
+- Add commands: `set-as-default` and `import-default-to-current-grammer` (naming?) to help with config management.
 - Appveyor/Windows CI (Blocked by [atom/ci@12](https://github.com/atom/ci/pull/12)).
 - When code is folded/unfolded, update horizontal guides (Blocked due to no good event to trigger off of).